MICHAEL P. MANESS a Biography

 Mike is bouncing back again, another 22 pounds lighter, healthier, sober, and happy to say; painting again.

-2006 marked a fantasy for Mike, his first published song with acclaimed song writer/producer Doug Johnson, “If He Hadn’t Died”, a song about Mike’s experience with living and dying.
+2006 marked a fantasy for Mike, his first published song with acclaimed song writer/producer Doug Johnson, "If He hadn’t Died", a song about Mike’s experience with living and dying.
 He was also named the Official Artist for the Blues Music Awards.

 2007 re-introduced Michael back to the World of marketing.
 He was still painting and raising money for now over 80 charities.
 In October in 3 days Mike’s collaboration ( 2 canvases and a painted Les Paul Donated by Gibson Guitars), with Rock and Roll Hall of Famer, Steve Cropper raised in donations $38,000.